nikop/steam-help/faqs/Setting Game Launch Options.md

 * -dxlevel 81
 * -dxlevel 90
 * -dxlevel 95
-* -dxlevel 98          [section style=warning] ### Warning:
+* -dxlevel 98   ### Warning:
 Our games no longer support DirectX 7 as a launch option.
 Using this can cause crashes.
-If you are using -dxlevel 70 make sure to remove it from your launch options.[/section]
+If you are using -dxlevel 70 make sure to remove it from your launch options.
 * -fullscreen - Forces the engine to start in fullscreen mode.
 * -windowed or -sw - Forces the engine to start in windowed mode.
 * -16bpp or -32bpp - Forces the selected color mode (bit depth). **GoldSource only**